Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring: Related Work

 \subsection{Transferring Rich Information}

 Transferring rich information as differences or relation has been introduced in a few vision tasks.
 Correlation Congruence for Knowledge Distillation (CCKD)~\cite{9009071} transfers a correlation matrix between representations generated from kernels, Relational Knowledge Distillation (RKD)~\cite{DBLP:journals/corr/abs-1904-05068} evaluates the difference in Euclidean distance or cosine similarity, and Local Correlation Consistency for Knowledge Distillation (LKD)~\cite{10.1007/978-3-030-58610-2_2} additionally uses the difference of angles, each of which is determined by three representations.
-Indeed, Contextual Knowledge Distillation CKD \cite{context-distl} proposed layer transforming relation as well as word relation-based contextual knowledge distillation with same manner of RKD to evaluate the difference of sturcture.
-It extends transferring teacher structure from word level (whthin same layer) to layer level (over layers).
+Indeed, Contextual Knowledge Distillation CKD \cite{context-distl} proposed layer transforming relation as well as word relation-based contextual knowledge distillation with same manner of RKD to evaluate the difference of structure.
+It extends transferring teacher structure from word level (within same layer) to layer level (over layers).
+In addition, Similarity-Preserving Knowledge Distillation~\cite{Tung_2019_ICCV} transfers pairwise similarity with outer products of mini-batch samples.
+Another approach~\cite{IRG} conveys teacher knowledge with Instance Relationship Graph (IRG) to student for reducing the distance of vertex by vertex and edge by edge of IRG.
 Differently, our methods cover a wider range of feature structures as global structures and effective intra-feature structures are specifically designed for transformers.
 To measure the difference between structures, we adopt CKA, which effectively maintains the implicit relations between representations~\cite{DBLP:journals/corr/abs-1905-00414}.
-CKA has been adopted for KD in convolutional networks~\cite{10.1007/978-3-030-59710-8_71} and has shown successful performance improvement, but the extension to global structure and a deeper analysis in the transformer networks has rarely been discussed.
+CKA has been adopted for KD in convolutional networks~\cite{10.1007/978-3-030-59710-8_71} and has shown successful performance improvement, but the extension to global structure and a deeper analysis in the transformer networks have rarely been discussed.